 Now, I remember my social guardians first attempts to educate me about drugs came during my ultimate year in primary school.
 The message was simple “don’t do drugs”.
 Some years passed and at High School a further and altogether more pragmatic education was offered and the message extended to “Don’t do drugs… but if you do then always remember the 2 golden rules; (1) take them in a safe, familiar environment and (2) with people who you trust”.
 Whilst even a defiant teenage mind can grasp the sound logic in these golden rules, keeping to them can sometimes prove as slippery as keeping to the first 2 rules of Fight Club (or keeping the commandment about coveting your neighbours oxen), even to otherwise seasoned, mature adults like your humble narrator.

-Guatape is a pretty little lake town in Antoquia state situated in the outskirts of Medellin, Colombia´s second city and one time centre of the global Cocaine trade.
+Guatape is a pretty little lake town in Antoquia state situated in the outskirts of Medellin, Colombia´s second city and one time centre of the global Cocaine trade (drugs in Colombia is by the way, big business).
 Aside from its general prettiness & tranquility Guatape is famed for a huge granite rock which one can climb to take in the epic views of the extensive lake & archipelago system beneath.
 Imagine Kesick but with 1000 times more “wow”, a pretty, pristine white colonial church and Vallenato music blaring out of tiny bars and shops.
 I had been in Guatape a few days, had seen all it had to offer twice over and was ready to return to Medellin.
 However 4 new guests checked into my hostel (bringing the total number to 5…) and we hit it off immediately with our shared love of Tame Impala, Syd Barrett and flowery shirts so I decided to stick around a few days more and hang with them.

 It was approaching Christmas (but with the sun bronzing my skin and not a note of Shaking Stevens to be heard anywhere it didn’t feel like Christmas as I knew it) so, following a chance encounter with a local supplier, we decided to celebrate in the traditional manner by heading up the mountains, into the jungle and doing acid (Pepa Droga as it’s known locally).
 We set off into the wilderness, dropped our tabs and headed out in search of a shamanic retreat we had heard about.
 Unusually, we all found the tabs kind of burned our mouths as they dissolved on our tongues (acid is kind of supposed to be a name only afterall…).